Margarete Weißkirchner

-Margarete Weißkirchner (1460-1500), was the common-law-spouse of Philip I, Count of Hanau-Münzenberg from 1477 until their death in 1500.
+Margarete Weißkirchner (c.
+1460-1500), was the common-law-wife of Philip I, Count of Hanau-Münzenberg from 1477 until their death in 1500.
 They openly lived together after the death of Philip's spouse in 1477.
 They could not marry, because she was a commoner.
-Margaret was not considered Philip's royal mistress, but was treated as if though they were married.
+Margaret was not considered Philip's royal mistress, but was treated as though they were married.

 He appeared with her in public.
 The most representative testimony is probably the first large-scale double-portrait in art history, the so-called Gotha Lovers.
 Their relationship is exceptionally well documented.
 The couple had three children: